BrandonInspires/SQL-Basics-and-Advanced/README.md

 - lowecase - Indicates a user defined item like a table name or column name
 - _Italics_ -
 - ```code block``` - used for code examples

+ ### All the examples in this repo use the sample data found in the sample data folder
 # Foundational SQL
 - [ ] Can describe primary key in SQL
 ```sql